endofzero/Minecraft-Sheller/README.md

     WORLD_NAME="world"
 This is the path to the world folder

+    OFFLINE_NAME=$WORLD_MAME-offline
+This is the name to the offline world folder that sync and all mapper functions use to process the world.
+This is saved in the same directory as your world folder.

     SCREEN_NAME="minecraft"
 This is the name of the screen the server will be run on